Cargo Securement Regulations: What Are They?

 Commodity Specific Requirements vs General Requirements

 The FMCSA has commodity specific requirements for commodities that are considered hard to determine the most suitable way to secure the load.
 These commodity specific requirements take precedence over the general requirements.
-The types of commodities that have specific load securement requirements are:
+The types of commodities that have specific cargo securement regulations are:

 - Dressed lumber and similar building products